jayalmaraz/jay-almaraz.github.io/docs/managers/configuring-your-onboarding-flow.md

 Instructions give you all of the functionality of our rich text editor to be used anywhere that your task needs it.
 This could be anything ranging from a simple subtitle to complement a `Heading`, to an entire volunteer agreement.

 If you need to add links to external websites or shared files, then Instructions has got you covered on that too.
-Find out more [adding links with the rich editor](https://guide.campfireapp.org/docs/managers/uploading-content-with-resources/#adding-links-using-the-text-editor) from our other guide.
+Find out more [adding links with the rich editor](https://guide.volaby.org/docs/managers/uploading-content-with-resources/#adding-links-using-the-text-editor) from our other guide.

 ## Deleting Tasks and Fields

-Campfire does not currently support moving fields between tasks, or recovering tasks and fields once they're deleted.
+Volaby does not currently support moving fields between tasks, or recovering tasks and fields once they're deleted.
 The delete task and delete field functionality is perfect for experimentation when creating and designing new tasks.

 Please be aware that deleting a task or field that has been used by your organisation will result in that information becoming inaccessible.
 We strongly recommend against removing tasks and fields that are pre-existing and have already been used by volunteers.